 A proposed project's wind impacts are directly related to its height, orientation, design, location, and surrounding development context.
 Based on wind analyses for other development projects in San Francisco, a building that does not exceed a height of 85 feet generally has little potential to cause substantial changes to ground-level wind conditions.
 At a height of 40 feet (with an additional 15 feet for rooftop appurtenances), the proposed project would be approximately the same height as existing nearby buildings, which are approximately 45-55 feet tall, except for the Gateway Apartments building, which is 65 feet tall, and the proposed 88 Broadway and 753 Davis Street project, which would be approximately 75 feet tall.
 Given its height, orientation, design, and location and the surrounding development context, the proposed 40-foot-tall building (plus 15 feet for mechanical equipment and elevator penthouse) has little potential to cause substantial changes to ground-level wind conditions in public areas adjacent to and near the project site.
-For these reasons, the proposed project would be less than significant.
+For these reasons, the proposed project would not alter wind in a manner that substantially affects public areas.
+This impact would be less than significant.